Recoverable Errors with Result

 }

 The T and E are generic type parameters: we’ll discuss generics in more detail in Chapter 10.
 What you need to know right now is that T represents the type of the value that will be returned in a success case within the Ok variant, and E represents the type of the error that will be returned in a failure case within the Err variant.
-Because Result has these generic type parameters, we can use the Result type and the functions defined on it in many different situations where the successful value and error value we want to return may differ.
+Because Result has these generic type parameters, we can use the Result type and the functions defined on it in many different situations where the success value and error value we want to return may differ.

 Let’s call a function that returns a Result value because the function could fail.
 In Listing 9-3 we try to open a file.